3rd & 4th February, 2027

 About the Conference

 As India accelerates its development journey, the continued evolution of its railway system stands as a critical enabler of inclusive growth, regional integration and nationwide connectivity.
 With forward-looking investments and policy support, Indian Railways is uniquely positioned to meet the transport demands of a fast-growing economy.
-Join us at the 2nd Edition of India Rail, scheduled to be held on 19th and 20th, 2026 at New Delhi – India, where opportunities for collaboration, innovation and investment await in shaping the future of Indian rail transport.
+Join us at the 3rd Edition of India Rail 2027, scheduled to be held on 3rd & 4th of February 2027, at Le Méridien New Delhi - India, where opportunities for collaboration, innovation and investment await in shaping the future of Indian rail transport.

 Highlights of the Conference